The limitations of manual methods for Health and Safety Management

 According to the U.S. Bureau of Labour Statistics, employers reported approximately 2.7 billion work-related injury and illnesses in the United States in 2020.
 Of that massive figure, almost 5,000 of those cases resulted in fatalities.
 While many of these unfortunate incidents may be tragically unavoidable, there are a significant number of them that can be prevented.

-Today, many organisations are transforming their manual-based QHSE processes with flexible QMS and EHS software to ensure total quality control and the health and safety of their employees.
+Today, many organisations are transforming their manual-based health and safety tasks with flexible EHS software to ensure health and safety of their employees.

-Spreadsheets and paper documents may be used in small routine tasks, but the scope of quality and EHS management is simply too wide to integrate using spreadsheets.
-The main limitations of using spreadsheets in quality, health and safety departments departments include:
+Spreadsheets and paper documents may be used in small routine tasks, but the scope of EHS management is simply too wide to integrate using spreadsheets.
+The main limitations of using spreadsheets in health and safety departments departments include:

-A quality and EHS management system that relies on unautomated tools such as transferring data from paper to spreadsheets is highly prone to errors during the stages of data input and storage.
+A health and safety management system that relies on unautomated tools such as transferring data from paper to spreadsheets is highly prone to errors during the stages of data input and storage.
 In other words, trivial mistakes will often arise as humans are affected by incompetence and other factors that affect the quality of human-dependent tasks.

 Spreadsheets and paper documentation are vulnerable to unauthorised changes and access.
-A QMS usually contains important and confidential information about the company’s operational activities.
+A health and safety process usually contains important information about the company’s workplace activities.
 Hence why spreadsheets may not offer the appropriate level of security to safeguard internal policies.

 Using spreadsheets or paper-based documentation presents a scale limitation.
 For instance, your data will grow exponentially as you define more EHS routines and how they can be implemented.
 A larger spreadsheet or paper folder is more prone to mistakes.
 Therefore, this makes it difficult to trace specific information and affects the organisation’s ability to evolve processes in alignment with new requirements.